martinarielriveros/apitest/README.md

 - Create the First Repository
 - Create a virtual environment for dependencies (just the relevants to the project).
 This was *ignored* in repos.
 - *Freeze* them into **`requirements.txt`**, so Render can *build* it.
-- **In Render**: Create a Web Service, link the first repository, grant Access, set working Branch, set Runtime, set Built pip command, start uvicorn command, etc. All is done in the config Render page.
+- **In Render**: Create a Web Service, link the first repository, grant Access, set working Branch, set Runtime, set Built `pip` command, start `uvicorn` command, etc. All is done in the config Render page.

-The Auto-Deploy is enabled, so each commit to the First repo triggers a new deploy.
+The *Auto-Deploy* is enabled, so each commit to the First repo triggers an updated deploy.

 <p align="center">